dutu/poloLender/README.md

     Note: To help with abuse prevention, provisioning an add-on requires account verification.
 If your account has not been verified, you will be directed to visit the verification site.

-7. Visit the papertrail console to see the log messages
+7. Visit the papertrail console to see the log messages.
     ```
     $ heroku addons:open papertrail
     ```
+> Note: Keep the papertrail console open to monitor progress

 8. Define config vars required for configuring poloLender (replace the values below with your own)
     ```